josephoaks/SUSE/SUMA_Setup.md

 ## Configuration of SUSE Manager
 1. set up the organization and set the administrator user/password
+2. set up Organization Credentials, this allows the next step to know which products you have access to via the SCC
-2. add product via Admin -> Setup Wizard -> Products
+3. add product via Admin -> Setup Wizard -> Products

 Your SUMA server is now ready to be used, from here there are several ways to go about setting up and using SUMA.

+Once your products are mirrored, you are ready to setup Content Lifecycle, Bootstrap Scripts, add hosts to manage, setup repositories, images etc.